Rye Flour vs Amaranth Flour

 Rye Flour

-Rye flour is a nutritious whole grain flour made from ground rye grains, known for its dense texture and earthy flavor.
-It is rich in dietary fiber and essential nutrients, making it a popular choice for health-conscious baking.
+Rye flour is a whole grain flour made from ground rye, known for its dense texture and rich flavor.
+It is a staple in many cultures, particularly in Eastern Europe, and is often used in bread-making.

 Amaranth Flour